What is Dash (And What is its Unique Features)?

 Dash Adoption Rates

 Keeping all these features in mind, it would be safe to assume that Dash should have high adoption rates.
 The truth is it took about 2 and a half years since its inception for this cryptocurrency to get the notoriety it enjoys now.
 One of the keys to achieve this was its rebranding from Darkcoin and XCoin to Dash.
 For the average user, it might be more appealing to hold an asset with a more neutral name like Dash that doesn’t imply any obscure dealings.

 On the other hand, Dash developers also invested a lot of time and effort in linking the currency as quickly as possible to economic activity.
-As such they made sure that devices such as Trezor hardware wallets, which many bitcoin users already have, would be able to host Dash wallets as well.
-Dash developers also invested in making the cryptocurrency compatible with Lamassu ATMs and in creating the Dash N’ Drink soda machine.
+As such they made sure that devices such as Trezor hardware wallets, which many Bitcoin users already have, would be able to host Dash wallets as well.
+Developers also invested in making the cryptocurrency compatible with Lamassu ATMs and in creating the Dash N’ Drink soda machine.

 Community Engagement and Governance Structure